 While you’re there, you can enjoy coffee, tea, lemonade, soda, water and pastries (cost of course) in their era resemblance diner that also has a great collection of period artifacts.

-Read more about the Bedford Boys in this book:
+Read more about each of The Bedford Boys in the book below:

 Historic Centertown Bedford